Wahyumahendraa/Jobs-Report/README.md

-# 💼 Jobs Report Analysis
+#  📊 Jobs Analysis

-This repository contains my exploratory data analysis (EDA) on job market trends, skills in demand, and salary insights based on multiple data sources.
+This repository contains my exploratory data analysis on job market trends, skills in demand, and salary insights based on multiple data sources.
 The project uses **SQL for analysis** and **Power BI** for data visualization.

 ---

 ## 📁 Folder Structure
-- .csv File: Contains CSV results of SQL queries
+- **.csv File:** Contains CSV results of SQL queries
-- Images: Contains screenshots of SQL results and visualizations
+- **Images:** Contains screenshots of SQL results and visualizations
-- Jobs-Report: Contains SQL code used for querying and analysis
+- **Jobs-Report:** Contains SQL code used for querying and analysis

 ---

 ## 📌 Introduction

-In this project, I analyzed various aspects of the global job market including:

-- Most in-demand skills across industries
-- Top-paying companies
-- Remote-friendly skillsets
-- High-paying and high-demand roles
-- Skills that consistently generate higher salaries

-The goal is to extract actionable insights that can guide professionals, students, or career-switchers in making smarter decisions about their skill development paths.
+Dive into the data jobs market!
+Focusing on data analyst roles, this project explores top-paying jobs, in-demand skills, and where high demand meets high salary in data analytics.

 ---

 ## 📚 Background

-As the world of work continues to evolve with rapid technological advancements, understanding **which skills are most valued** and **which companies pay the most** has become crucial for career planning.

-This analysis is driven by the following key questions:

-- What are the most in-demand skills in the job market?
-- Which skills are best suited for remote work?
+Driven by a quest to navigate the data analyst job market more efficiently, this project was born from a desire to pinpoint top-paying and in-demand skills—streamlining the job search process for others seeking optimal opportunities.

+### The questions I aimed to answer through my SQL queries were:
+1. Which companies offer the highest salaries for data analyst roles?
+2. What skills are most commonly required by those companies?
+3. What skills are in highest demand for data analyst positions overall?
-- Which companies pay the highest average salaries?
+4. Which skills are associated with the highest salaries?
-- What are the best skill combinations for long-term growth?
+5. What are the most optimal skills to learn for aspiring data analysts?

----

 ## 🛠 Tools I Used